 Discover Heraklion Following Your Own Path

 You can easily call Heraklion an open-air museum.
 And you don’t need to pay anything to visit some of its most famous landmarks.

 Relax by the iconic Morosini Fountain and discover all the nearby streets with great examples of Venetian and Ottoman Architecture.

 Walk along 25th of August street to visit the Venetian Loggia, a building that has been perfectly restored to showcase its past glory.
-You can also visit some of the areas inside to check where the offices of nobles used once upon a time.
+You can also visit some of the areas inside to check where the offices of nobles were used once upon a time.

 Take some time while wandering around to pass by Bembo Fountain and the statue of Erotokritos.
 Climb the Venetian City Wall and enjoy a peaceful stroll admiring the scenic vistas of Heraklion and the Sea of Crete.
-Climb all the way up to the tomb of the famous local writer Nikos Kazantzakis or take some pictures of the peculiar arches and stoas around the area.
+Climb up to the tomb of the famous local writer Nikos Kazantzakis or take some pictures of the peculiar arches and stoas around the area.

 Of course, you cannot miss a walk along the Venetian Harbor and admire the ancient fortress Rocca a Mare Fortress, the remains of Neoria Vecchia, the arsenals, and the Lighthouse at the edge of the Marina.